bzeng18/AIPI531/Final Project/Readme.md

 The repository is organized as follows:

-1. **Baseline-recommender**: Contains the ideas of some baseline recommenders, content based approaches, with users and items features embedded.
+1. **Baseline-recommender**: Contains the ideas of some baseline recommenders with collaborative-filtering based approaches

 2. **ml-100k**: Includes the MovieLens_100K dataset